POETSII/pstack/docs/pcli.md

 Job queuing is handled transparently to the user.
-The command `run` will behave in the same way whether the process is queued or not (i.e. it will block until the process finishes or return a future object is `async=True` is passed).
+The command `run` will behave in the same way whether the process is queued or not (i.e. it will block until the process finishes or return a future object if `async=True` is passed).